vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 ### Elastic Search

 Mastodon integrates with [Elastic Search](https://www.elastic.co/elasticsearch/) to provide the ability to do full text searching on your posts and any other post that you have directly interacted with, favoriting or boosting.
-While this is considered an optional component for Mastodon deployments, but it utilized on [vmst.io](https://vmst.io).
+While this is considered an optional component for Mastodon deployments, it is utilized on [vmst.io](https://vmst.io).
 We use a dedicated VM running [Open Search](https://opensearch.org) 2.5 to provide the ability to perform full text searches on your posts and other content you've interacted with.

 Open Search is a fork of Elastic Search 7, which was started in 2021.
 While it lacks some of the more advanced features found in newer versions of Elastic Search, it is supported by Mastodon.

 There is one virtual machine ([Khan](https://memory-alpha.fandom.com/wiki/Khan_Noonien_Singh)) with 1 vCPU and 2GB of memory.
 It provides _khantext_.
 Get it?

 While full text search is a great feature, it only runs on one Droplet currently so in the event of a failure or reboot of the node there may only a temporary service disruption.
-That said, we intend to add high availability by adding clustering to this component, at a later date.
+That said, we intend to add high availability by adding clustering to this component at a later date.

 ### Translation API